freeCodeCamp/chapter/CONTRIBUTING.md

 We're using Postgres for our database and TypeORM for our ORM (mapping database tables to js objects).
 Here are a few examples on how to use our TypeORM setup.

-To make it since the port from docker postgres service is exposed to the host (54320) you dont have to run `docker-compose exec...`, and can just run db commands from the host.
-This also makes it a lot easier to access the db from the ourside if you're running a local db on the system.
+To make it since the port from docker `postgres` service is exposed to the host (54320, not to mess with local `postgres` if you're running one) you don't have to run `docker-compose exec...`, and can just run db commands from the host.
+This also makes it a lot easier to access the db from the outside if you're not running a local db on the system to for example open it in [Postico](https://eggerapps.at/postico/) / [Table Plus](https://tableplus.com/).
 Our DB commands closely mirror their rails counterparts (there isn't anything quite similar to ActiveRecord and RailsCLI in node yet, so till then #rails 🚋 )

 `yarn db:generate NAME` -> `rake db:generate NAME`, note that this command checks for the diff between models and db, unlike rails where you need to specify the migration by hand